This blog may contain affiliate links. Read our disclosure policy for more info.

 Dog sledding is one of those once-in-a-lifetime activities I have always wanted to do.
 Finally, after years of thinking about it, Dan and I finally signed up for a dog sledding tour – and we couldn’t be happier with our choice!

 We did our tour with Howling Dog Tours located in Canmore.
-Although not in Banff, it was their ethics that made the drive worth it.
+Although not in Banff, it was their ethics that made the short drive worth it.
 Howling Dogs Tours adopts the majority of their dogs and takes in any Alaskan and Siberian Huskies no matter what they look like (it’s actually funny because some of them don’t look like huskies at all!)
 On top of that, the dogs work a schedule with plenty of days off and only run to their ability.

 Hot Tip: If you’re headed to Canmore for the tour, be sure to stick around and check out all of the other winter activities in Canmore too!

-7. Go tubing at Mt Norquay
+7. Go snow tubing at Mt Norquay

 Not a skier or snowboarder but still want to hit the slopes?
 Then be sure to head up to Mt Norquay and get yourself a ticket for their mountain tubing.
 I myself was skiing away when I saw it and just had to give it a go.
 I loved it!

-Mt Norquay has the longest tube lanes in Alberta and you get some serious speed!
-The best part is the entrance to the tube park is only $39 CAD for adults and $34 for kids.
-With that, you can pretty much go as many times as you want.
+The best part is the entrance to the tube park is only $45 CAD for adults, $38 CAD for youths (ages 13-17), and $29 for children (ages 4-12).
+With that, you can pretty much go as many times as you want during your chosen timeslot – either morning, afternoon, or evening session.

-The tube park is open during winter from 10:00 am to 4:00 pm every day with night tubing from 5:00 pm to 8:00 pm on Friday and Saturday.
+The tube park is open during winter from 9 am to 4 pm every day with night tubing from 5 pm to 8 pm on Friday and Saturday.
 This can change so always check before you go.

 8. Go Ice Climbing in Johnston Canyon